-- Adsquare does not collect Personal Data from users directly for providing its products and services through our platforms.
+- Adsquare does not collect the Personal Data that is processed for providing its products and services through our platforms.
 Adsquare’s platform processes the Personal Data provided by third-party data partners which have chosen to cooperate with Adsquare.

-- Data partners provide Adsquare a license to use their data as a Data Controller.
+- Data partners provide Adsquare a licence to use their data as a Data Controller.
 This means that Adsquare decides on the purposes and means for processing the Personal Data.

 - The platform allows advertisers to use and manage data in order to improve their effectiveness and analyse their online and offline advertising campaigns.
 This helps them to provide you with more relevant advertising, e.g. based on your interests and affinities.